 The bill amends the Social Welfare Act to establish guidelines for the prior authorization process for prescription drugs under the medical assistance program in Michigan.
-It specifies that the Department of Health and Human Services cannot require prior authorization for certain categories of prescription drugs, including central nervous system medications classified as anticonvulsants, antidepressants, antipsychotics, and noncontrolled antianxiety drugs.
-Additionally, it includes provisions for drugs that are cross-indicated for these categories, as well as those recognized for treating conditions outlined in the latest diagnostic manual by the American Psychiatric Association, such as substance use disorder.
+It specifies that the Department of Health and Human Services shall not require prior authorization for certain categories of prescription drugs, including central nervous system medications classified as anticonvulsants, antidepressants, antipsychotics, and noncontrolled antianxiety drugs, as well as drugs recognized for treating conditions outlined in the latest diagnostic manual by the American Psychiatric Association.
+Additionally, it includes provisions for drugs used in the treatment of cancer, organ replacement therapy, epilepsy, and opioid withdrawal management or opioid use disorder, explicitly stating that no dosage maximum will be imposed for these treatments.

 Senate Introduced Bill: 400.109